reespozzi/ai-academy-platforms/part-3/task-2-cd-pipeline.md

 ---

-### Part C: Prepare Terraform for Automation
+### Part B: Prepare Terraform for Automation

 Update your Terraform code to work in a pipeline environment, let's use a "dev" naming convention for now, since technically we're still developing things.
 Write your code in such a way that it will be easy to add a "prod" version of resources later!

 **Make your Terraform pipeline-ready:**
 - Use remote state (from Part 2 tasks)
 - Add environment variables for dynamic naming - dev!
+- Infrastructure folder now in your application code
-- Ensure it can run without interactive input
+- Ensure it can run without interactive input if on the main branch - plan only on branches
 - Consider service principal authentication

 ---

-### Part D: Create Terraform Deployment Job
+### Part C: Create Terraform Deployment Job

 Add a new job to deploy infrastructure automatically.
 We can keep a resource group only for now, we need a shell pipeline though.